Academic Catalog

 ACCT 2170 Payroll Accounting 3 Credits (3)

-Covers payroll accounting procedure and controls, tax and employment laws, and tax reports that form the core of payroll responsibilities.
+Covers payroll accounting procedures and controls, tax and employment laws, and tax reports that form the core of payroll responsibilities.

 Learning Outcomes